Doctoral Program Requirements

 Various forms and instructions for filling out the forms, composition of the dissertation committee, handling of remote participants in the defense, revision and deposit of the dissertation, and many other topics, are available from the GSAS Dissertation Office.
 Dissertation formatting requirements, including a latex template, are here.
 It’s particularly important for both the student and the advisor to review the university’s detailed requirements here about forming the dissertation committee, distributing the dissertation, and scheduling the defense.

 Defenses are typically accompanied by a public seminar.
 In CS, we always hold that public seminar immediately before the defense.
 When a student schedules their “defense”, they should schedule enough time (~2 hours) for both that public seminar and the official defense.
-The department’s PhD Program Milestones Registration Form and the university’s Application for the Dissertation Defense form must be submitted by the student to the department’s PhD Program Administrator at least six weeks in advance of the anticipated defense date.
+The department’s Doctoral Program Milestones Registration Form and the university’s Application for the Dissertation Defense form for PhD (Application for the degree of Doctor of Engineering Science for DES) must be submitted by the student to the department’s PhD Program Administrator at least six weeks in advance of the anticipated defense date.

 OTHER REQUIREMENTS: